Kratom Guides

 One of the most dangerous aspects of kratom use is adulteration from unethical vendors.
 There have been numerous accounts of companies adding prescription opiates or other substances to kratom powder to make it feel stronger.

-This is extremely dangerous and has been linked with deaths in the past.
+This is extremely dangerous and has been linked to deaths in the past.

-Check out reputable brands such as Kona Kratom, Star Kratom, VIP Kratom, and Golden Monk
+Check out reputable brands such as Kona Kratom, Star Kratom, and VIP Kratom.

 Kratom’s use as an alternative to opioids and in the treatment of opioid addiction is often the cause of the popular misconception that the plant has the same addictive and potentially fatal properties as common narcotics.